 The history

-(The Gerstner café-restaurant at Schönbrunn palace makes a great strudel.
-The Vienna Pass includes a strudel show at the location)
+(The Gerstner premises at Palais Todesco and Schönbrunn palace make a great strudel.
+The Vienna Pass includes a strudel show at the latter location)

 The German word strudel means the swirls, eddies and whirlpools you get in water.
 The term finds metaphorical application, and its use to describe this apple-based delight stems from the appearance of the rolled up form when sliced.

-According to ministerial sources, strudel pastry originated in North Africa.
-But we can largely thank imperial conflicts for bringing it to Vienna.
+According to ministerial sources, strudel pastry first originated in North Africa.
+We can largely thank imperial conflicts for its presence in Vienna.

 The Ottomans brought the pastry with them on their military forays into Habsburg territories.
 And all promising novelties in Habsburg territories inevitably found their way to Vienna for fine tuning to local tastes.